siaflab/petal/patterns.md

 ### Randomness

-Tidal can produce random patterns of integers and decimals.
-It can also introduce randomness into patterns by removing random events.
+Petal can produce random patterns of integers and decimals.

 #### Random Decimal Patterns